superfluid-finance/clubX/packages/ethereum-contracts/README.md

 - **Protege flowRate**: `protegeDesiredFlowRate = MAX_SPONSORSHIP_PATH_OUTFLOW / level / 86400`

 - **Sponsor updated flowRate**: `distributableAmount = MAX_SPONSORSHIP_PATH_OUTFLOW - protegeDesiredFlowRate where each sponsor gets 50% and last level takes the rest`
-  - Sponsors near the new Protege will get more tokens than those far away.
+  - Sponsors near the new Protégé will get more tokens than those far away.

 ```solidity
 // if last sponsor in the chain take remaining amount, else take 50% of available amount